etijskens/et-micc/tutorials/TUTORIAL-1.rst

        print(dot(a,b))
        print('-*# done #*-')

-We store this file, which we rather simply called :file:`run1.py`, in a directory :file:`prof` in the project directory where we intend to keep all our profiling work.
+We store this file, which we rather simply called :file:`run1.py`, e.g. in a directory :file:`prof` where we intend to keep all our profiling work.
 You can execute the script from the command line (with the project directory as the current working directory:

 .. code-block:: bash